 We are musicians with a firm commitment to social justice; we are strategic thinkers who believe in the value of collaboration; we are teachers with a get-the-job-done attitude.
 Together, we are the Progressions team.
 READ MORE

-Hugo Garcia, Progressions Program Manager
+Hugo Garcia, Progressions Program Director

 Hugo Garcia joined the Progressions team in August 2017.
 He received his BA in Music from University of California, Davis and his MM in Music Education from San José State University.
 Hugo is driven by the challenge of creating equity and access to all students for a well-rounded and quality music education.
 Previously, he was the director of the Young Musicians’ Project while at SJSU and is honored to now be working at San Jose Jazz to continue to grow music education in the South Bay community.

 Marcos Zambrano, Advanced Band Conductor and Music Coordinator